sigrun-may/reverse-feature-selection/README.md

  - The input should be a pandas DataFrame.
 The first column must be named 'label' and contain the target variable.
 All remaining columns are considered input features.

-- Training Indices train_indices are a list of row indices indicating which rows are to be used for training.
+- Training indices train_indices are a list of row indices indicating which rows are to be used for training.

 The metadata dictionary must include the following keys: